-We identified Cid1, a nucleotidyl transferase which is required for cell cycle checkpoint activation when replicative DNA polymerases are inhibited in fission yeast.
-Our subsequent studies showed that Cid1 is a cytoplasmic protein with poly(A) polymerase activity in vitro, which may uridylate mRNAs in vivo.
+We identified Cid1, a nucleotidyl transferase which is required for cell cycle checkpoint activation when replicative DNA polymerases are inhibited.
+Our subsequent studies showed that Cid1 is a cytoplasmic protein that uridylates the 3’ ends of mRNAs in vivo.
 This modification forms the basis of a widespread but previously unappreciated pathway of mRNA degradation.

-Human cells contain two Cid1 orthologues, one of which (ZCCHC11) we have found to be responsible for uridylation of replication-dependent histone mRNAs.
-The uridylation of histone mRNAs targets them for degradation after exposure of cells to hydroxyurea, an anti-cancer drug that inhibits DNA replication.
-ZCCHC11 is also responsible for the modification of tumour suppressor micro-RNA precursors and mature micro-RNAs.
-Inhibition of ZCCHC11 expression in cancer cells blocks some of the aspects of the cancer phenotype in vivo, and recent data suggest that ZCCHC11 over-expression predicts disease progression in breast cancer.
-Furthermore, lack of the DIS3L2 exonuclease, which preferentially destroys uridylylated cytoplasmic RNAs, predisposes to the development of Wilms' tumour in early childhood.
+The human Cid1 orthologue ZCCHC11 (TUT4) is responsible for the modification of tumour suppressor micro-RNA precursors and mature micro-RNAs.
+Inhibition of ZCCHC11 expression in cancer cells blocks some of the aspects of the cancer phenotype in vivo, and ZCCHC11 over-expression predicts disease progression in breast cancer.
+Furthermore, lack of the DIS3L2 exonuclease, which preferentially destroys uridylylated cytoplasmic RNAs, predisposes to the development of Wilms’ tumour in early childhood.
 Targeting the ZCCHC11 uridylation pathway may therefore be of therapeutic value in a variety of cancers.